tlevine/www.thomaslevine.com/content/!/jello-wrestling/index.md

-It happened that February 18 was the day before the [Students for Free Culture conference](http://conf11.freeculture.org/), so I missed the non-event, but I heard that a couple were considering going.
+It happened that February 18 was the day before the [Students for Free Culture conference](http://conf11.freeculture.org/), so I missed the non-event, but I heard that several people had at least considered going.
+I didn't hear of anyone actually showing up, and I suspect that the weather had something to do with that.

-That was fun.
-But I wanted to see more reactions.
+I wanted to know more about people react to these posters.
 On the same night in December 2010 when I had printed the February 18 posters, I had also printed some of these.

 ![Poster advertising nude jello wrestling to happen at Risley Hall on April 15](<%= @item.identifier %>apr15.jpg)